 Win McMurry is an American sportscaster.
 Until October 2013, she anchored Golf Channel’s “PGA Tour Primetime” and reported for Golf Central, Morning Drive and other programming features and specials.
 She is also the host of a series of travel shows on GolfChannel.com titled “Gone With the Win”, and McMurry is also the resident fantasy golf expert, as well as the network’s authority on golf fashion.

 Alisyn Lane Camerota is an American broadcast journalist and political commentator.
-She currently co-hosts CNN Newsroom from 2-4 pm with Victor Blackwell.
-She formerly was anchor of CNN’s morning show New Day and a presenter at Fox News.
+She currently hosts CNN Tonight from 10–11 pm.
+She formerly was anchor of CNN’s morning show New Day, a co-host of the afternoon edition of CNN Newsroom, as well as a presenter at Fox News.
 Camerota has covered stories nationally and internationally and has twice been nominated for an Emmy Award for news reporting.

 Anaridis Rodriguez-Starnino is an American journalist.
 She currently anchors and reports for the CBS owned-and-operated WBZ-TV in Boston.
 The journalist also worked for The Weather Channel.
 She is the former news anchor on America’s Morning Headquarters.